Global dividend payments reached a record high in the third quarter of 2018, but which individual shares paid the most?

 The contribution of the top 10 largest payers declined from 15.7% of the total in 2017, to 14.3% in 2018.

 However, despite this increased dispersion of dividend returns, companies in the top 10 still saw strong growth.
-Taiwan Semiconductor, for instance, was able to further increasing its dividend, seeing it rise to third place among third-quarter dividend payers.
+Taiwan Semiconductor, for instance, was able to further increasing its dividend, seeing it rise to second place among third-quarter dividend payers.
 In total the company will distribute $6.8 billion this year, almost tripling its payout in three years.

 Meanwhile, Keurig Dr Pepper, the US drinks conglomerate, rocketed up the rankings, becoming the third largest payer in the third quarter thanks in large to paying out a large special dividend.
 The company paid a $5.3 billion special dividend following Keurig’s acquisition of Dr Pepper Snapple.